bougyman/wifish/FAQ.md

     wifish doesn't care about interfaces.
 It only talks to `wpa_supplicant` through a control socket. `wpa_supplicant` listens to one or many interfaces and manages data-link layer connectivity.

+3. Does wifish handle multiple devices?

+    Coming sooooonnnnn...
+Right now it only talks to the main wpa_supplicant control socket.
+Support for arbitrary sockets will be post-1.0